 Seeing the Hoover Dam For The First Time

 FINALLY, you can glimpse the Hoover Dam through the mass of electricity pylons which buzz around you.

 It was at this point that we decided to turn around and drive up to the dam instead.
 Once you reach the Hoover Dam, you’re level with it BUT I wanted to visit the top bridge and that’s another BIG walk away.

 I really wanted to drive up onto the top bridge so I could have a view of the dam from above.

-Once we’d hiked the way back we got into the car and drove up to the top bridge so we could look over and admire the dam from above.
+Once we’d hiked the way back over the Historic Railroad Trail we decided to drive up to the top bridge so we could look over and admire the dam from above.

 It’s an incredibly impressive feat of engineering.
 The size is staggering and I’m glad we made the decision to drive up there.